Metso: 2000s

 By 2008, Metso had become Finland's ninth largest company and the number of Metso shareholders had increased from 25,000 to 42,000.
 Metso strengthened its market position and service capacity in growing markets, particularly in India and China.
 During 2008, the expansions to the Ahmedabad foundry and the Bawal factory in India were completed.

 Metso also purchased the paper machine technology of Japanese Mitsubishi Heavy Industries’ (MHI), making Metso the sole owner of Beloit's paper machinery intellectual property globally.

 In September 2008, Metso sold 83% of its foundry in Sweden to an investment group assembled by the Primaca investment company.
 The Metso Foundries Karlstad unit specialized in casts of wind power components, diesel engine blocks and Yankee cylinders for paper machines.

 By 2009, half of Metso's orders received in 2009 came from emerging markets, compared to less than one fifth in 1999.
 In the same year, Metso entered into a combination agreement with Tamfelt, one of the world's leading suppliers of technical textile.
 Subsequently, Metso made a public exchange offer for all of Tamfelt's shares.

-In the first half of 2009, Metso laid off over 700 employees and shut down several small units in e.g. Tampere, Turku, Oulu and Hollola.
-The operations of the shut-down units were integrated with the Järvenpää and Jyväskylä units.
-Metso's strategy for the 2000s was to manufacture wide, high-speed paper machines and discontinue its traditional paper machine concepts.